zeevfischer/Ex3_oop/README.md

 ### **Explanation**
 ---
 Written by zeev fischer,eden mor and liav levi.
+following last weeks assignment this week was python implementing most of the algorithms from last week such a Dijkstra's algorithm getting paths on a graph and more but in python.
-This project was all about graphs for starters what we hade to do is implement this following interfaces
+For starters we hade tew interfaces to implement the following interfaces
-* GeoLocation – the representation of a Node location
-* NodeData – the representation of a Node(point) in the Graph
-* EdgeData – represent a directed weighted connection between tew Nodes(points) in the Graph
-* DirectedWeightedGrapg – represents the actual Graph
+* GraphInterface – represents the actual Graph
-* DirectedWeightedGraphAlgorithms – this interface has all sorts of function that can be implemented on a graph
+* GraphAlgoInterface – this interface has all sorts of function that can be implemented on a graph

-for the first three there is not much to explain Now for DirectedWeightedGrapg and DirectedWeightedGraphAlgorithms there is more thought that goes in to implementing these interfaces.
+A more detaild uml of all the classes will be shown at the bottom

 ### **_DirectedWeightedGrapg_**
 #### Complex Functions: